How We Can Use AI in Teaching and Research

 • Scales from 20 to 2,000 students without hiring graders

-• Live now — built for the Rice executive education program
+• Live now — piloted at Rice

 Concerns and Validation